 This is sad because rather than pouring our energy into our work and achieving constructive output, our energy is drained away by our surroundings.
 It’s even worse from an organization’s perspective.
 The bright minds and great talent brought together to achieve success, is wasting away battling trivialities that could have been avoided in the first place.

-A productive environment doesn’t stay so if you don’t introduce the newcomers to your ways, onboarding is the means to do so.
+A productive workspace doesn’t stay so if you don’t introduce the newcomers to your ways, onboarding is the means to do so.

 Bringing a new member on board is one of the most important steps to building a successful environment and culture.
 Set and convey expectations to bring them into the fold.